 It’s abundantly flavorful, and rich but not too rich.
 You can always increase the cashew cream or coconut milk if you like.
 For me, the balance of flavor and richness is just right.

-No Butter No Chicken
+Vegan Butter Chicken Recipe

 - 2 cups chopped onion